erbanku/awesome-autohotkey/README.md

 # Awesome Autohotkey Scripts & Commands
 ### Useful AutoHotkey scripts and commands that can increase your productivity, and make your life easier.
 #### *You may need to do slight changes to make it yourselves.
-Feel free to contact me if you encounter any issues, enjoy.*
+Feel free to contact me if you encounter any issues, enjoy!*

 ## Contents